D. T. Sheffler

 Ph.D., Philosophy of Law, Leiden University Law School

-M.A., Law, University of Oxford
+M.A., Law, Oxford University

 M.A., Theology (Philosophy of Religion), Leiden University